babinc/away/README.md

 away -i
 ```

-Press "q" at any time to quit the program, the windows does not need to active.
+Press "q" at any time to quit the program, the window does not need to active.